bmurf17/Astro-Profile/src/pages/posts/modeling-nosql-cosmos.md

 tags: ["cosmos", "azure", "nosql"]
 ---

 I have primarily been working with SQL throughout my development career.
 However, I've started encountering NoSQL solutions more frequently lately, specifically in Cosmos DB.
-Intrigued by this shift, I decided to invest my time and energy in exploring the best practices for modeling NoSQL databases.
+Intrigued by this shift, I decided to invest my time and energy in exploring the best practices for modeling NoSQL databases in Cosmos DB.

 ## Mindset